By phone – 02-5881587

 Printing from mobile devices

-The mobile print service allows printing from almost any form of communication device (Laptops, PC, tablets, smartphones and more).
+The mobile print service allows printing from almost any form of electronic device (laptops, PC, tablets, smartphones and more).

 A. firstname.lastname@example.org - Black and white simplex (one side).